master-atsi/master-atsi.github.io/index.md

 - signal & image processing, and
 - statistical learning and related fields like machine learning.

+The back-to-school amphitheater will be held on Friday, September 5, 2025.
+{: .notice--warning}

 {% include feature_row %}

 This _curriculum_ allows acquiring solid skills in these themes but also to